Skip to content

 • plan and run play, art and craft activities at the bedside, on the ward or in a hospital play area

-• create an environment that encourages play
+• create a safe environment that encourages play

 Working environment